A Slice of Heaven – the story of On Lok Yuen (安樂園), Pioneering Ice Cream, Biscuit and Confectionary Manufacturer and Restaurant Chain

 In 1949, the firm recorded $783.933 in profits (華僑日報, 1950-05-22).
 The same year, the Communists took over Canton and On Lok Yuen’s operations in the city were subsequently merged with other private firms to form a state owned enterprise.

-On Lok Yuen flagship restaurant on the first floor of 25 Des Voeux Road in the 1950s.
+On Lok Yuen flagship restaurant at the corner of Queen’s Road Central and D’Aguilar Street next to the King’s Theatre in Central in the 1950s.
 The two lines of Chinese under the San Miguel sign read “Jesus was crucified for our sins” and “Believe in Him if you seek Eternal Life”.

 The 1950s was a prosperous decade for On Lok Yuen and Cheung Kat-shing remained hands on despite of his advanced age, traveling overseas to learn about the latest developments in the industry.
 In the meantime, his two sons Peter and John, who had joined the business in the 1930s, assumed more and more responsibilities.
 Outside of business, Peter was just as religious as his father and once considered going to theological seminary and devoting his life to missionary work.
 He was awarded the MBE in 1959 for his contributions in leading the Auxiliary Fire Brigade during its formative years in the 1950s (華僑日報, 1959-01-20).

 Aside from ice cream, biscuits and chocolate which were widely distributed, the firm was also well known for the hotdogs and freshly squeezed orange juice it served in its restaurants, so memorable to the generation growing up during the period that its name was mentioned in a song by Cantonese pop singer George Lam.
 Four of its print ads from the era sourced from 吳昊老花鏡 are shown below: